CedarVerse/cedartl/README.md

 And where are the values for the keys?
 Yes, the file _contents_ are the values for their corresponding keys.

+By storing templates in a `FolderDict`, we get some advantages:
+- Each folder can have specialized prompts for a specific type of task
+- It's easier to share your template folder with the community (just zip it)
+- It's easier to version-control a template folder

 ## Quick Start